-Type of contract Detail of contract workings Nature of compensation for claims Key variables that affect the timing and uncertainty of future cash flows Non-participating life insurance contracts with fixed and guaranteed terms (Term Life and Disability).
-Guaranteed benefits paid on death or ill health (total and permanent disability) that are fixed and guaranteed and not at the discretion of the issuer.
-Benefits, defined by the insurance contract, are determined by the contract and are not directly affected by the performance of the contracts as a whole.
-Mortality, Morbidity, Market earning rates, Interest rates, Discontinuance rates, Expenses.
+Key variables that affect the timing and uncertainty of future cash Type of contract Detail of contract workings Nature of compensation for claims flows Non-participating life insurance Guaranteed benefits paid on death or ill health (total and Benefits, defined by the insurance Mortality, Morbidity, Market earning rates, Interest rates, contracts with fixed and permanent disability) that are fixed and guaranteed and contract, are determined by the Discontinuance rates, Expenses. guaranteed terms (Term Life not at the discretion of the issuer. contract and are not directly affected and Disability). by the performance of the contracts as • • a whole.